Comparison of biomedical relationship extraction methods and models for knowledge graph creation: Results

-We have also created a model for mode-of-action that classifies mode of action associated with a gene into four possible classes: activation, inhibition, mutation and not reported.
-The model was trained on unbalanced and balanced dataset (each class containing 300 examples of each class).
+We have added prefix into the T5 model and trained it for the classification of gene-associated modes of action into four possible classes: (1) activation, (2) inhibition, (3) mutation, and (4) not reported.
+The utility of the T5 model is that a single model can perform both classifications of sentences by relationship type as well as the mode of action, for which we would need separate DistilBERT-based models.
+The model was trained on the unbalanced and balanced dataset (each class containing 300 examples of each class).
 The model was trained for 5 epochs.
 The results are presented in Table \ref{tab:t5_res2}.

-Mode-of-action detection performs well with quite small amount of data.
-This is because terms used for mode-of-action are in relatively closed set (activation, inhibition, inhibitor, agonist, antagnonist, mutation, modulation, etc.), and language model is able to transfer and infer them from the time model was pre-trained on the C4 dataset.
+Mode-of-action detection performs well with quite a small amount of data.
+This is because terms used for mode-of-action are in a relatively closed set (activation, inhibition, inhibitor, agonist, antagonist, mutation, modulation, etc.), and the language model is able to transfer and infer them from its pre-training on the C4 dataset.
 However, adding data helps improve it.
-However, since testing data for the first balanced dataset was fairly small (containing 56 samples), there may be variance in performance when testing on different batch of unseen data.